 By BeauHD from Slashdot's new-and-improved department

-By BeauHD from Slashdot's slow-and-steady department
+By BeauHD from Slashdot's come-and-get-it department

-By msmash from Slashdot's to-the-future department
+By msmash from Slashdot's about-time department

 Alongside the new Pixel smartphones, and the Pixel Slate laptop-tablet hybrid, Google on Tuesday also announced a new version of its Chromecast streaming adapter, the third generation of the company's streaming device, which supports playback video at higher frame rates and can also stream multiroom audio.
 From a report: The new device goes on sale Tuesday in the U.S., Australia, Canada, Denmark, Finland, Great Britain, Japan, Netherlands, New Zealand, Norway, Singapore and Sweden.
 Stateside, the new Chromecast once again costs $35 -- the same as its predecessor. [...]
 The bigger changes are on the inside: The new Chromecast is 15% faster than the previous model, which allows it to stream 1080p HD video with a rate of up to 60 frames per second (fps).
 "Everything becomes much smoother," said Google Home product manager Chris Chan during a recent interview with Variety.
 He specifically cited the growth of 60fps content on YouTube as one of the reasons Google added the new feature.Read Replies (0)